Package/Publish Web Tab, Project Properties

 To access this tab on the Properties page

 In Visual Studio, open a Web application project.

 Right click the project name in Solution Explorer and select Properties (C#) or MyProject (Visual Basic) to display the Properties page.

 Click the Package/Publish Web tab.

 Specifies the configuration type that the settings on this tab apply to.
 For example, you can specify package settings for a debug release (Debug) that are different from the settings for a production release (Release).
 When you select a configuration type, the settings that you specify are stored with that configuration type.

 Specifies the platform that the settings apply to.

 Items to deploy (applies to all deployment methods)

-Specifies settings that apply no matter which publish method you choose.
-(You specify a publish method in the publish profile.)
+Specifies settings that apply no matter which deployment method you choose.
+(You specify a deployment method in the Publish Web dialog box.)